SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 - The Coulomb interactions are long-ranged, *r<sup>-1</sup>*.
 {: .instructor_notes :}

-> ## Counting Non-Bonded Interactions
->
+### Poll #1.1  Non-bonded interactions.
-> How many non-bonded interactions are in the system with ten Argon atoms?
-10, 45, 90, or 200?
+How many interactions are in the system composed of 10 Argon atoms?
->
-> > ## Solution
-> >
-> > Argon atoms are neutral, so there is no Coulomb interaction.
-Atoms don't interact with themselves and the interaction ij is the same as the interaction ji.
-Thus the total number of pairwise non-bonded interactions is (10x10 - 10)/2 = 45.
-> >
-> {: .solution}
-{: .challenge}
+1. 10
+2. *45
+3. 50
+4. 100

 ### Bonded Terms
 Bonded terms describe interactions between atoms within molecules.
 Bonded terms include several types of interactions, such as bond stretching terms, angle bending terms, dihedral or torsional terms, improper dihedrals, and coupling terms.